 Now that you’ve worked up an appetite, try your hand at fresh pasta and then sit back and enjoy your creations over a three-course lunch.
 One of the highlights of my last trip to Florence was a homemade pasta workshop with Max of Cuoco A Domicilio, a chef who offers cooking classes, home dining experiences, private dinners and more.
 We met up at Mercato Sant’Ambrogio for a stroll through the market’s colorful produce stands to pick up ingredients for our class: fresh basil, juicy tomatoes, and sage for our different sauces.
 This is the oldest market in Florence and has wonderful delis and small eateries as well; it’s a great place to mingle with locals and chit-chat with vendors while you peruse the tantalizing array of foods before you.

 After our visit to the market, Max lead us to his home in a lovely residential area of Florence where enjoyed a glass of wine, rolled up our sleeves and got cooking.
 We learned how to prepare three types of pasta during our class and paired each one with a different sauce: tagliatelle with fresh cherry tomatoes and fresh basil, spinach & ricotta ravioli with butter and sage, and potato gnocchi with freshly ground pesto.
 And after a morning spent kneading, rolling, slicing and mixing, we were treated to a three-course meal of our homemade pastas – nothing is more satisfying than enjoying the fruits of your labor!
-Book your own pasta workshop here or visit the Cuoco A Domicilio website to arrange a tailor-made course (you can also keep up with Max’s latest creations on his Instagram).
+Visit the Cuoco A Domicilio website to arrange a tailor-made course.

 Take A Walk